Granulomatosis with polyangiitis M31.3

 This section has been translated automatically.

-Granulomatous vasculitis and disturbances of leukocyte function are discussed.
+Granulomatous vasculitis and leukocyte dysfunction are discussed.

 Autoimmune mechanisms: Evidence of autoimmune disease by detection of antibodies against cytoplasmic structures in neutrophil granulocytes and monocytes(ANCAs) has been described.